 Customer-centricity is the skeleton of all enterprise SaaS businesses, and customer onboarding is the heart of it.
 You must buckle up and incorporate strategies that help you improve your onboarding program.

 It’s 2022!
-If you still don’t give enough attention to your customer onboarding and implementation program, I’m sorry, my friend, you are livig under a rock, or are late to the industry.
+If you still don’t give enough attention to your customer onboarding and implementation program, I’m sorry, my friend, you are living under a rock or are late to the industry.
 You need to improve it ASAP.

 Customer onboarding in an enterprise SaaS is like a first date.
 You must take care of your customer after they come on board.
 They expect the process to be short.